ApiLogicServer/Docs/docs/index.md

 * __Data Repair__ - using the Admin App with logic to ensure integrity, repair data for which you may not have had time to create custom apps

-* __Project Creation__ - even if you do not intend to use the API, Admin App or logic, you can use API Logic Server to create project you then edit by hand.
+* __Project Creation__ - even if you do not intend to use the API, Admin App or logic, you can use API Logic Server to create projects you then edit by hand.
 Created projects will include the SQLAlchemy Data Models, and project structure

 * __Learning__ - explore the [Learning Center](https://github.com/ApiLogicServer/.github/blob/main/profile/README.md){:target="_blank" rel="noopener"} to learn about key concepts of Flask and SQLAlchemy